AlessioGalluccio/AlessioGalluccio/README.md

 - ⚡ Fun fact: ...
 -->

-I am a DevOps and Test Automation Engineer with a background in Machine Learning.
+I am a Platform Engineer with a focus on MLOps.
-- 🔭 I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection.
+- 🔭 I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection for Pirelli.
+- ⚡ I am currently working on Microsoft Fabric, deploying ML models using the platform.
-- 🌱 I am currently learning Kubernetes, Helm, Terraform, and MLOPS
+- 🌱 I am currently improving my skills on Kubernetes, Helm, and Terraform.